China virus turns Macau into gambling ghost town

 On Tuesday, one of Macau’s busiest tourist draws - the towering stone facade dubbed the Ruins of St Paul - was deserted, while renowned shopping and dining streets were empty as local residents also stayed at home.

-Casinos were open though operators shuttered restaurants and cancelled all shows.
+Casinos were open though operators shuttered restaurants and canceled all shows.
 Macau Chief Executive Ho Iat Seng said casinos could close if the virus continues to spread.

 Also known as “2019-nCoV”, the virus was first reported in Wuhan, a major transportation hub and capital of central Hubei province with a population of 11 million people.